RuleBasedIntegration/RuleBasedIntegration.github.io/vision.md

 * The decision tree of a rule-based system must provide an appropriate rule for *every* possible instance of a given form.
 During development, "holes" in the tree indicate exactly where new rules can and need to be discovered.
 Time and again during the development of **Rubi**, filling such holes has resulted in finding hitherto unknown (at least to me) integration formulas.
 Thus the process of implementing a rule-based system often leads to the discovery of some exciting new mathematics.

-All the integration rules, test suite problems and results demonstrating the above benefits are freely available on [Rubi's website](http://www.apmaths.uwo.ca/~arich/) and on GitHub's [RuleBasedIntegration/Rubi webpage](https://github.com/RuleBasedIntegration/Rubi).
+All the integration rules, test suite problems and results demonstrating the above benefits are freely available on [Rubi's website](https://rulebasedintegration.org/).

 ## Rule-based Decision Trees Exist and Are Unique